0xBenj/LotTix/PR.md

 ### Summary

 Provide a clear and concise explanation of the changes introduced in this PR.
+Link the component log related to the component if applicable.

 ### Testing Steps